Moving to the Netherlands: Expat Registration Guide

 Online directly with any Dutch health insurer.
 Major insurers: Zilveren Kruis (zilverenkruis.nl), VGZ (vgz.nl), CZ (cz.nl), Menzis (menzis.nl).
 Compare at zorgwijzer.nl.

-MANDATORYEU + Non-EUDigiD is the Dutch government's digital identity system, providing access to the Tax Authority (Belastingdienst), the government portal (MijnOverheid), health insurer platforms, and hundreds of other official services.
-A BSN and Dutch mobile number are required to register.
-Without DigiD, virtually no online government interaction is possible.
+MANDATORYEU + Non-EUDutch Digital Identity (DigiD) in the Netherlands: Register as soon as possible after BRP registration, required for almost all Dutch government online services.
+DigiD is the Dutch government's digital identity system, required for accessing the Tax Authority (Belastingdienst), the national government portal (MijnOverheid), health insurer portals, and hundreds of other official services.
+A BSN and a Dutch mobile phone number are required to register.
+Without DigiD, virtually every online government interaction requires a physical visit instead.

 - BSN (Citizen Service Number)